Adhai Din Ka Jhonpra

-The Adhai Din Ka Jhonpra (literally "shed of 2½ days") is a historical former mosque in the city of Ajmer in Rajasthan, India.
+The Adhai Din Ka Jhonpra (literally "shed of 2½ days") is a historical former mosque in the city of Ajmer, in Rajasthan, India.
 It is one of the oldest mosques in India, and the oldest surviving monument in Ajmer.

 Commissioned by Qutb-ud-Din-Aibak in 1192 CE and designed by Abu Bakr of Herat, the mosque is an example of early Indo-Islamic architecture.
+Some of the materials used for the original construction have come from destroyed Hindu and Jain temples.
 The structure was completed in 1199 CE and was further enhanced by Iltutmish of Delhi in 1213 CE.
-An early example of the Indo-Islamic architecture, most of the building was constructed by Hindu masons, under the supervision of Afghan managers.
-The mosque retained most of the original Indian features, especially on the ornate pillars.
+Most of the building was constructed by Hindu masons under the supervision of Afghan managers.

+The mosque retained most of the original Hindu and Jain features, especially on the ornate pillars, with only the effigies of Hindu Gods and Goddesses removed neatly.

 The structure was used as a mosque up to 1947.
 After the independence of India, the structure was turned over to the Jaipur circle of ASI (Archaeological Survey of India) and is today visited by people of all religions, as a fine example of a mix of Indian, Hindu, Islamic and Jain architectures.